robmasocco/AOS-TAG/README.md

     - **tag_send_nr:** *tag_send* index in the system call table.
     - **tag_ctl_nr:** *tag_ctl* index in the system call table.
     - **tag_drv_major:** Status device driver major number.
 - A device file: */dev/aos_tag_status*, managed by a character device driver included in the module and initialized during insertion.
-Such driver allows every user to check the current state of the service.
+This driver allows every user to check the current state of the service.
 The file can be opened for reading, and each line describes a level of an active instance, with the following format:
     **TAG    KEY    CREATOR EUID    LEVEL    WAITING THREADS** Only active, i.e. opened by at least one thread, instances are described in this file.
     Suggested (and tested) programs to access this file are *cat* and *less -f*.